 Her photographs, prints, and conceptual mixed media works have been shown at exhibitions and community art projects sponsored by the Associated Artists of Pittsburgh, the August Wilson Center for African American Culture, Everyday Art Projects, the Pittsburgh Cultural Trust, the Sweetwater Center for the Arts, and Women of Visions, among others.
 She has served on exhibition planning committees for the Associated Artists of Pittsburgh and for the University of Pittsburgh’s University Art Gallery and co-curated an exhibit for the BridgeSpotters Collective.

-She also has extensive experience in leading educational tours, artistic workshops, and community dialogues with diverse audiences through her past work in museum and art education, specifically at The Andy Warhol Museum, The Mattress Factory, and the August Wilson Center for African American Culture.
+Williams-Devereux also has extensive experience in leading education tours, artistic workshops, and community dialogues with diverse audiences through her past work in museum and art education, specifically at The Andy Warhol Museum, The Mattress Factory, and the August Wilson Center for African American Culture.
 As an Artist Educator at the Warhol, she co-facilitated daily dialogues for visitors to process their reactions to the 2001 Without Sanctuary: Lynching Photography in America exhibit.
 In 2003, with Jamilla Rice, she co-led Free to Be: African American Women’s Hair Circle, part of Continuing the Dialogue: The Warhol Artist Educator Projects.
-These weekly reading & writing-based discussions among a diverse group of Black women culminated in an exhibition at Artists Image Resource in Pittsburgh PA.
-The Continuing the Dialogue projects won the Thomas Merton Center’s 2003 New Person Award, honoring art and activism.
+These weekly reading- & writing-based discussions among a diverse group of Black women culminated in an exhibition at Artists Image Resource in Pittsburgh, PA.
+The Continuing the Dialogue projects won the Thomas Merton Center’s 2003 New Person Award honoring art and activism.

-She was also a member of the Three Rivers Community Foundation’s Grantmaking Committee for ten years, helping to fund grassroots social justice projects in Southwestern Pennsylvania.
+She was also a member of the Three Rivers Community Foundation’s grantmaking committee for ten years (committee co-chair for several of them), helping to fund grassroots social justice projects in southwestern Pennsylvania.